Isabelle, how would you

 describe this wine?

-How come I have forgotten all the wine tasting terms I learned at the wine school?
+How come I have forgotten all the wine tasting terms I learned at school?

-Let me tell you why it is so difficult for wine tasters to describe their sensory perceptions and how easy it is to train ourselves to improve our wine vocabulary.
+Let me tell you why it is so difficult to describe what you perceive and how easy it is to practice to improve your wine vocabulary.

-We use most of our five senses to evaluate our sensory perceptions when tasting wine.
+We use our five senses to evaluate sensory perceptions when tasting wine.
 While we have a rich wine vocabulary to describe color and its appearance, it is more difficult to find wine tasting terms for the perceptions through the other four senses.

 You smell the glass, and the first sniff reveals the lightest aromas.
-You swirl the glass, and the heaver aromas finally reach your olfactory receptors.
-As the wine gets warmer and swirled, more and more aromas can be perceived making the sensory experience rich and complex at the same time.
+You swirl the glass, and the heavier aromas reach your odor detectors, as known as olfactory receptors.
+As the wine gets warmer and swirled, you notice more and more aromas making the sensory experience rich and complex at the same time.

-Of course you want to share this wonderful experience with others by articulating what you perceived.
-That’s when you get stuck with only non descriptive terms such as “It’s fruity, crisp, and fresh.”
+Of course you want to share this wonderful experience with others by articulating what is happening, what you are experiencing.
+That’s when you get stuck with only vague and undefined terms such as “It’s fruity, crisp, and fresh.”

 Yes, you try hard to be more precise and find the right words, but they are glued at the tip of your tongue.